Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 ============

-DNA Cauldron (full documentation `here <https://edinburgh-genome-foundry.github.io/DnaCauldron/>`_) provides is a generic cloning simulation framework to predict final construct sequences and detect assembly flaws.
-The idea is that, if your assemblies plan with Cauldron, it should work at the bench.
-It is especially useful for people and machines tasked with assembling DNA with minimal knowledge of the project's specifics.
+DNA Cauldron (full documentation `here <https://edinburgh-genome-foundry.github.io/DnaCauldron/>`_) is a generic cloning simulation framework to predict final construct sequences and detect assembly flaws.
+It aims in particular at automating the simulation and verification of large (and possibly multi-step) DNA assembly batches, with the idea that, if your assembly plan works with Cauldron, you'll get the same results at the bench.

 - Great support for Golden Gate assembly (incl.
 MoClo, EMMA, Phytobrick, etc.), the simulation is as simple as `dropping sequence files in a web app <http://cuba.genomefoundry.org/simulate_gg_assemblies>`_.